-I have traffic tickets on my driving record.
-Can I get these removed?
+I have a traffic ticket on my driving record.
+Can I get a judge to remove it?

 Yes.
-It is possible to have vacate a conviction from your driving record.
-Further, under certain circumstances, even a DUI conviction can be vacated (removed).
+It is possible to vacate (remove) a conviction from your driving record.
+Further, under certain circumstances, a judge will even vacate a DUI conviction.
 The process of removing a ticket is called “vacating a conviction.”

 The first step to remove a ticket is to file a Motion to Vacate.
-The motion is filed at the courthouse the ticket is located.
-Hence, if the ticket is from Cook County, 5th District (Bridgview) then the motion would have to be filed at the Bridgview courthouse.
-Likewise, a DuPage ticket would require a motion to be filed in DuPage County.
+You file the motion at the courthouse where the ticket is from.
+Hence, if the ticket is from Cook County, 5th District (Bridgview), then you would have to file the motion at the Bridgview courthouse.
+Likewise, a DuPage ticket requires you to file a motion in DuPage County.

 How does a Motion to Vacate work and is there a fee?

 A motion to vacate is a request for the judge to re-open the case and change the outcome.
 Court clerks require a filing fee to file a Motion to Vacate.
 Each county’s fee is different.
 Cook County is $80.00, whereas DuPage, Kane and Will County is $40.00.
 Each ticket will require a separate motion and fee.
 The fee must be paid at the time you file the motion.

 Does the Judge have to remove the conviction?